Fernandohf/Estoq/README.md

 ## Download

-The apk can be donwloaded in the [release tab](https://github.com/Fernandohf/Estoq/releases).
+The apk can be downloaded in the [release tab](https://github.com/Fernandohf/Estoq/releases).

 Even though the app is written in flutter, the binaries are only available for **Android**.
 Feel free to compile it from the source and build the iOS app.